Out & About from Griffon Forest

 Medieval Walls - Walk around the beautifully preserved city walls, 3.4 km long, they are the longest medieval town walls in England.

 York City Centre has an enviable selection of individual boutique shops, around the Shambles and Swinegate areas.
 For highstreet names and designers look out for Coney Street.
 If you looking for a break visit the famous Bettys Cafe and Tea Rooms on St. Helens Square.

 Out of town, a short drive away, you will also find shopping centres at Monks Cross, Vangarde and Clifton Moor.
 Plus range of discounted designer labels for fashion and the home at McArthur Glen Designer Outlet.

-A few miles north takes you across the York Moors to 'Heartbeat Country' and the home of NYM Steam Railway, which runs from Pickering to Grosmount.
+A few miles north takes you across the York Moors to 'Heartbeat Country' and the home of NYM Steam Railway, which runs from Pickering to Grosmont.